petervaro/dotfiles/README.md

 dotfiles
 ========

-Configuration, automation and data files to make my Arch Linux distribution feel like home.
-After all, I spend a decent amount of time in it.
+Configuration, automation and data files to make my Arch Linux distro feel like home wherever I use it, after all, I spend a decent amount of time of my life working with it, so it was a natural desire not to fight against it.

+*Be warned though, these settings may perfectly suit my needs, but that does not mean they will do yours.
+Therefore do not use entire files nor copy/paste lines from them unless you truly understand what you are doing!*

+Other than that, use it well! :smile:

 License
 -------